 EMDR Video Course: Eight Short Complete Sessions

-Free Online Course (6 CE credits available for purchase)
+Free Online Course (6 EMDRIA credits available for purchase)

 This online course consists of eight different sessions, each a unique example of EMDR trauma processing.
 The six hours of video will be viewed by participants online by visiting emdrvideo.com.
 Scroll through the site to find and watch each video listed below.
 All processing sessions are conducted by Philip Manfield, Ph.D. and in select videos there is annotation on screen to explain relevant clinical issues as they arise.
 Some of the topics covered in these sessions include: identifying easily targetable memories or ‘low hanging fruit,’ using a cognitive interweave, using a somatic bridge, using cadence comments, working with grief in processing, working with anger in processing, general troubleshooting, adult perspective, helping a client find the most disturbing image, helping clients find a positive or negative cognition that feels right to them and how to check for feeder memories.